yoannkubera/docker-envs/FEATURE.md

 # Description of the developed feature

-__Feature name:__ Addition of the template for Apache2 client with NodeJS web API
+__Feature name:__ Fixture of the template for Apache2 client with NodeJS web API

 __Feature description:__

-Adding a template supporting the development of Apache2 client interface accessing the database through a web API written with nodeJS.
-It includes a docker environment supporting the execution of the application in preconfigured docker ecosystem where minimal configurations are required.
+Fixture of bugs and implementation en missing featuresof the current implementation of the template for Express.js / MySQL / Apache2 applications:

+* The API can start before the database is ready
+* The Apache2 server can start before the API is ready
+* The database does not initialize properly

 ## Feature changes in this branch

 Changes:

-* Readme.md:
+*

-    * Updated the Readme.md file to include a mention to this new template
-    * Included the credits into the Readme.md file

 Additions:

-* Apache2 client with NodeJS web API template:

-    * Added the untested docker ecosystem with its configuration files
-    * Added an API configuration loading library and its JSON configuration template
-    * Added a javascript client configuration library and its configuration template
-    * Added a basic database initialization source tree
-    * Added a basic usage example with a client displaying a version provided by the API
+*

 Bug fixes: